thoughtbot/bitters/README.md

 ===
 Scaffold styles, variables and structure for [Bourbon](http://bourbon.io) projects.

 Bitters is meant to help designers start projects faster by defining a basic set of variables and project structure.
 After you have Bitters installed, jump in and start customizing the styles and variables to your design and brand requirements.
+Bitters has been designed for use in web applications.

-Bitters should live in your project's sass root folder and be **modified** and extended while you design your project.
+Bitters should live in your project's sass root folder and be **modified and extended** while you design your project.

+We suggest using [Normalize](http://necolas.github.io/normalize.css/) for a CSS reset with Bitters.

 Install Instructions
 ===